junecastillote/Ms365UsageReport/README.md

     - *Directory.Read.All* - For getting the deleted Microsoft 365 Groups and users.
     - *Mail.Send* - For sending the report by email.

-- Windows PowerShell 5.1 or PowerShell 7.
+- Windows PowerShell 5.1.

 - The *[ExchangeOnlineManagement PowerShell Module](https://www.powershellgallery.com/packages/ExchangeOnlineManagement/2.0.3)* must be installed on the computer where you will be running this script.

 - The [*MSAL.PS PowerShell Module*](https://www.powershellgallery.com/packages/MSAL.PS/4.19.0.1) must be installed on the computer where you will be running this script.
-This will be used to generate access tokens for Microsoft Graph API.
-(Refer to [Generate an Access Token](#Generating-Access-Tokens))

 - A valid mailbox that will be used for sending the report.
 A shared mailbox (no license) is recommended.
 ## How to Get the Script
 If you only plan to use the script, you can [*download the latest release*](https://github.com/junecastillote/Ms365UsageReport/releases).

 Otherwise, you can fork, [*clone*](https://github.com/junecastillote/Ms365UsageReport.git), or [*download*](https://github.com/junecastillote/Ms365UsageReport/archive/main.zip) the script from the [*repository*](https://github.com/junecastillote/Ms365UsageReport).
 After downloading, extract the files to your preferred location.

 ![Ms365UsageReport Files](images/script_files.png)<br>Script files
 ### Files List
 - *Get-Ms365UsageReport.ps1* - this is the main script file.
 - *config_template.json* - this is the configuration file template.
 - *LICENSE* - the license document for this repository.
 - *README.md* - this document that you are reading right now.
 - *.gitattributes* and *.gitignore* - ignore these files, they don't affect the script.
 ## Configuration
 ### Make a New Configuration File
 The script uses configuration details from a JSON document.
 You can have many configuration files with different settings if you want.

 To create a new configuration, make a copy of the *config_template.json*.
 I recommend for you to use your Microsoft 365 tenant domain as the name of the configuration file for easier identification.